lizageorge/learning-react/Notes/React - The Complete Guide.md

                     /// ... inside the render function...
                     <button onClick={this.changeNameHandler.bind(this, 'Ann (from button)')}>Change Name</button>
                     ```
-                    - using an arrow function, you're basically returning the function call, which is why this is the only time you'll see the `()` insice the component
+                    - using an arrow function, you're basically returning the function call, which is why this is the only time you'll see the `()` inside the component (also a bit inneficient)
                     ```javascript
                     <button onClick={() => this.changeNameHandler('Ann (from button)')}>Change Name</button>
                     ```